matthieugomez/regife/README.md

 use "data/income-deregulation", clear
 ```

-Model with interactive fixed effects (3 factors)
+Model with interactive fixed effects (factor model of 3 dimension)
 ```
 regife p30 intra_dummy, f(state year) d(3)
 ```

-Model with interactive fixed effects (2 factors beyond state + year fe)
+Model with interactive fixed effects (state + year fe + factor model of 2 dimensions)

 ```
 regife p30 intra_dummy,  a(state year)  f(state year) d(2)
 ```

+- The command handles unbalanced panels (ie missing observation for a given id x time) as described in the appendix of Bai 2009.
+- The command `regife` is estimated on the residuals after removing the fixed effect specified in `absorb`.
+This is correct as long as the fixed effects are compatible with a factor model (ie mainly id fe and/or time fe)

 ## Standard errors

-Standard errors returned by the commands are the ones obtained by the regression with time factors as regressors (interacted with id dummy).
+Standard errors returned by the commands are obtained by the regression with time factors as regressors (interacted with id dummy).

 ```
 regife p30 intra_dummy, f(state year) d(2) a(state year) reps(0)`
 ```

-You should probably estimate it by bootstrap, in this case you can directly specify the option `reps`.
+You should estimate them by bootstrap in the case of unbalanced panel.
+In this case you can directly specify the option `reps`.
 If both `reps` and `cluster` are specified, standard errors are computed by block bootstrap.

 ```
 regife p30 intra_dummy, f(state year) d(2) a(state year) cl(state) reps(50)